course-details-portlet

 Course content

 The course addresses a number of different questions relating to the fact that English is the most commonly used language in global communication today.
 How did English originate and develop in Britain?
 What lies behind the spread of English to the different continents where it is represented today?
 What status does English have in linguistic communities around the world?
 How do varieties of English differ in terms of pronunciation, vocabulary, grammar and spelling?
 How is the English language changing and developing in the encounter with new technology and globalization processes?
 What is the connection between language and power, and who is more powerful: native speakers of English or speakers of English as a second or foreign language?
-What attitudes are there towards English as a global language?
-Is English a useful lingua franca, a linguistic "tyrannosaurus rex", or something in between?
+What are the attitudes to English as a global language?
+Is English a useful lingua franca, a linguistic Tyrannosaurus rex, or something in between?
 What will happen to the English language in the future?
 These and other questions will be discussed from a primarily sociolinguistic angle.
 Literary perspectives may, however, also be brought to bear.

 Learning outcome